SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 For non-technical questions and roadmap feedback, you can reach us on our [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/zt-jekftqo0-HP6xt6IF~ffVB2cGG66fcQ).

 ## Release Date Notes

 - 3.2 released!
 See [Release Information]({{ site.baseurl }}{% link _pages/home/release-information.md %}).
 - As of April 30, current plans are:

-  3.3: Final early May (theme: CPQ integration for configurable products) 3.4: around end of May (theme: Cart API refatoring and improvements) 4.0 (new major): end of June (move to new Angular, cleanup of deprecated code, updates to schematics) 4.x: Every 6 weeks, new releases with new features end of Q2 and into Q3.
+  - 3.3: Final early May (theme: CPQ integration for configurable products)
+  - 3.4: Around end of May (theme: Cart API refactoring and improvements)
+  - 4.0 (new major): End of June (move to new Angular, cleanup of deprecated code, updates to schematics)
+  - 4.x: Every 6 weeks, new releases with new features end of Q2 and into Q3.

 ## Planned for Q2 2021

 - **SAP CPQ Integration for Configurable Products**